ACL Injury Prevention

 Recent studies reveal that young female athletes are four to eight times more likely than boys to suffer a serious non-contact ACL injury.

-Performing maneuvers with sound mechanics decreases the likelihood of an injury, and it is also essential to maximizing sport performance.
+Performing maneuvers with sound mechanics decrease the likelihood of an injury, and it is also essential to maximizing sports performance.
 A solid foundation of strength, coordination and overall physical conditioning is required for athletes to attain their highest potential in their sport-specific skills.
 Train with Sportsmetrics™ to reduce your risk of injury AND enhance competitive athletic performance.